Tuam Ireland Babies Remains Found In Mass Graves, #Tuambabies Trending

 — Quentin Fottrell (@Quantanamo) March 4, 2017

-The home of what is now being called the Tuam babies took in unwed mothers who came to give birth, says the Guardian.
+The home of what are now being called the Tuam babies took in unwed mothers who came to give birth, says the Guardian.
 Young women and girls would come to the Tuam home in County Clare to have their babies, and soon after giving birth, mother and child would be separated.
 The babies would then be cared for by the nuns of St. Mary’s until they could be adopted.
 After recovering at the Tuam location, the young women would be sent back home, in most cases, having kept their pregnancy a secret.

-The nearly 800 bodies range in age from 35 weeks gestation to three and a half years of age.
+The nearly 800 bodies range in age from 35 weeks gestation to three-and-a-half years of age.
 The home in Tuam was just one of more than a dozen such homes that were in Ireland between the 1920s to 1960s.
 The Tuam home closed in 1961.

-The rumors about the Tuam babies started circulating back in the seventies, when young boys playing in the fields said they found bones, according to Corless.
+The rumors about the Tuam babies started circulating back in the 1970s, when young boys playing in the fields said they found bones, according to Corless.

 “Everything pointed to this area being a mass grave.”

-Corless said that over time, houses and other building were built in and around where the bodies were found in Tuam, and for years, nobody seemed to want to see if it was true.
+Corless said that over time, houses and other buildings were built in and around where the bodies were found in Tuam, and for years, nobody seemed to want to see if it was true.

 “They obviously didn’t see the importance.
 There is an area across the map marked ‘burial ground.’
 First, the houses were built, around that area.
 Finally a playground was built on part of the burial ground itself.”